Mausoleum O. G. Khouw: Current condition

 After decades of neglect, the mausoleum attracted the attention of heritage lovers in Jakarta in recent years, who now maintain the site in good order.
 This mausoleum is also the center of attention for visitors and pilgrims to the Petamburan TPU because it is located near the entrance of the Petamburan Public Cemetery.

 According to a survey conducted by the Jakarta Provincial Government Cultural Heritage Expert Team, the tombs around the mausoleum began to appear from the 1970s to 2022.

 Architecture

 Mausoleum O.G.
 Khouw has an Art Deco architectural style designed by the Italian architect, Giussepe Racina who once lived in Surabaya in the early 20th century.
 This mausoleum has a shape like a black dome, which is made of granite.
 In addition, there are sculptures made of large blocks of marble imported directly from Italy.

 Formerly, this Mausoleum had a teak wood door with a brass handle which protected access to the tomb.
 However, due to the time and vandalism, the door was eventually removed and replaced by iron bars.
 Entering the Mausoleum, a small circular room with minimal lighting with marble walls can be seen.
 On one side is the marble face of O.G Khouw and his wife Lim Sha Nio.
-Unfortunately, the couple has no children, so there is no one to maintain the continuity of this Mausoleum.
+Unfortunately, the couple had no children, so there is no one to maintain the continuity of this Mausoleum.